wagjamin/ringbuffers/README.md

 ## Ringbuffers

 This repository contains a header-only implementation of two C++ ringbuffers.
-- `AtomicRingbuffer` is a fixed-capacity, non-partitioned ringbuffer that's lock-free
+- `AtomicRingbuffer` is a fixed-capacity, non-partitioned ringbuffer that only uses atomics
 - `MutexRingbuffer` is a fixed-capacity, partitioned ringbuffer that uses heavyweight mutexes and condition variables

 Unit tests are in `test`, a simple microbenchmark that does concurrent reading and writing is in `bench`.